Common name: Sydney blue gum

 Distribution and occurrence: Widespread and abundant, in wet forest on soils of moderate fertility, often on slopes; north from Port Jackson.

-NSW subdivisions: NC, CC, NT, CWS
+NSW subdivisions: CC, NT, CWS

 Other Australian states: Qld